onflow/flow-go/consensus/hotstuff/cruisectl/README.md

 ### A node is catching up

-When a node is catching up, it processes blocks more quickly than when it is up-to-date, and therefore observes a faster view rate.
-This would cause the node’s `BlockRateManager` to compensate by increasing the block rate delay.

-As long as delay function is responsive, it doesn’t have a practical impact, because nodes catching up don’t propose anyway.

-To the extent the delay function is not responsive, this would cause the block rate to slow down slightly, when the node is caught up.
+When a node is catching up, it observes the blocks significantly later than they were published.
+In other words, from the perspective of the node catching up, the blocks are too late.
+However, as it reaches the most recent blocks, also the observed timing error approaches zero
+(assuming approximately correct block publication by the honest supermajority).
+Nevertheless, due to its biased error observations, the node catching up could still try to compensate for the network being behind, and publish its proposal as early as possible.

-**Assumption:** as we assume that only a smaller fraction of nodes go offline, the effect is expected to be small and easily compensated for by the supermajority of online nodes.
+**Assumption:** With only a smaller fraction of nodes being offline or catching up, the effect is expected to be small and easily compensated for by the supermajority of online nodes.

 ### A node has a misconfigured clock

 Cap the maximum deviation from the default delay (limits the general impact of error introduced by the `BlockTimeController`).
 The node with misconfigured clock will contribute to the error in a limited way, but as long as the majority of nodes have an accurate clock, they will offset this error.

-**Assumption:** few enough nodes will have a misconfigured clock, that the effect will be small enough to be easily compensated for by the supermajority of correct nodes.
+**Assumption:** With only a smaller fraction of nodes having misconfigured clocks, the effect will be small enough to be easily compensated for by the supermajority of correct nodes.

 ### Near epoch boundaries